wearelumenai/distclus/README.md

 ### Space

 1. create a folder named with your space name.
-I.e, `real/` for the real space.
+I.e, `vectors/` for the vectors space.
 2. implement the interface `core.Space`.
-I.e., `real.Space`
+I.e., `vectors.Space`
 3. add this implementation in the `factory.CreateSpace` function in `factory/factory.go`